Mortgage closing costs and fees

 - Title fees— Covers the search to verify there are no tax liens on the property and for insurance to protect you if a problem is discovered.

 Each state has different regulations for title insurance.
 The amount you pay is determined by the price of the home.
-Title insurance is a one-time fee that you'll pay at closing, it covers you for as long as you own the home.
+Title insurance is a one-time fee that you'll pay at closing.

 Watch the video in this section.